VH-ULY de Havilland D.H.60M Moth (c/n 1366)

 schooner?
 The shot immediately below is

-unknown.
-Following that are newspaper clippings gleaned by Graeme Parsons.
-The upper
+tion, date and venue not given.
+Following that are newspaper clippings gleaned by Graeme

 'Howard Jolley of the Queensland Probate Insurance Co Ltd was killed and Mr. Reginald